hulleywood/streetwise/README.md

 * Server should return directions, not just start/end/midpoints (requires additional API request)
 * Write about section for website
 * Style website for desktop and mobile

+###Bugs

+* When creating waypoints, the next_node_id and previous_node_id fields are always nil, yet waypoint.next_nod returns the correct Node object
+* Neo4j database indices do not start at 0